A Bayesian approach to functional regression: theory and computation: Conclusion

 \section{Conclusion}

-In this work we have introduced a natural and computationally feasible way of integrating Bayesian inference into functional regression models, by means of a RKHS approach that simplifies the usually hard task of setting a prior distribution on a functional space.
-The proposed RKHS formulation gives a common framework to all finite-dimensional models based on linear combinations of the marginals of the underlying process, establishing a solid theoretical foundation for these popular models while retaining the functional perspective.
-Our approximation has the advantage of working with simpler functional parameters, thus increasing the interpretability and ease of implementation, as well as allowing direct comparison of models with different dimension.
-In addition, this approach works especially well in the logistic case, bypassing the difficulties associated with maximum likelihood techniques and providing a tractable alternative to the more studied methods in the literature.
+We have introduced a natural and computationally feasible way of integrating Bayesian inference into functional regression models, by means of a RKHS approach that simplifies the inherently hard task of setting a prior distribution on an infinite-dimensional space.
+The proposed RKHS formulation gives a common framework to all finite-dimensional models based on linear combinations of the marginals of the underlying process, establishing a solid theoretical foundation for these popular points-of-impact models while retaining a functional viewpoint.
+Our approximation relies on simpler functional parameters, thus enhancing interpretability and ease of implementation, and also enables meaningful model comparisons across different dimensions and facilitates the analysis of the effects of local characteristics of the process.

-We have also proved a posterior consistency result that ensures the coherence and correctness of the Bayesian methods we developed.
+We have also proved posterior consistency results that ensure the coherence and correctness of the Bayesian methods we developed.
 These kinds of results have in other contexts more intricate and restrictive conditions to arrive at essentially the same conclusions as we did, but again the introduction of RKHS's is the key point to greatly simplifying them.
-It is worth emphasizing that the methodology introduced in \citet{miller2023consistency}, initially intended for mixtures, can be adapted to a completely different scenario to deal with functional data, giving a positive answer to a problem outside the usual scope of application of Doob's results.
+On the one hand, we have successfully adapted the methodology recently introduced in \citet{miller2023consistency}---originally intended for mixture models---to the fundamentally different scenario of functional regression, obtaining ``Lebesgue''-almost sure consistency for both the model parameters and the unknown number of components.
+On the other hand, we have derived alternative consistency results and optimal contraction rates through a more sophisticated approach based on Schwartz's theorem, which is the standard tool in nonparametric consistency problems.
+In addition, it is worth mentioning that the theorems we have proved are applicable to a wide range of prior distributions, including many that are rather simple and hence easier to work with.